-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: That we fail to effectively fulfil care/safety responsibilities That we cannot maintain and deliver the core service along with the performance expected ☐ That we are unable to match financial resources with priorities That our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
-The NHS provides a comprehensive service, available to all 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay 3.
-The NHS aspires to the highest standards of excellence and professionalism 4.
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: $\square$ To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve To be encient and productive in derivening our communents and to continually improve Risk Implications This paper links to the following strategic risks: This paper links to the following strategic risks. $\boxtimes$ That we fail to effectively fulfil care/safety responsibilities That we cannot maintain and deliver the core service along with the performance expected That we are unable to match financial resources with priorities That our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: $\boxtimes$ 1.
+The NHS provides a comprehensive service, available to all $\boxtimes$ Access to NHS services is based on clinical need, not an individual's ability to pay $\boxtimes$ 3.
+The NHS aspires to the highest standards of excellence and professionalism $\square$ 4.
 NHS services must reflect the needs and preferences of patients, their families and their carers 5.
 The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
 The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
-7. The NHS is accountable to the public, communities and patients that it serves.
-Equality Impact Assessment Has an Equality Impact Assessment been carried out?
-Yes at programme level through the March 2008 EIA public consultation event at the Oval and as applicable at individual project level ☐ No Key issues from the assessment: Various -there are many different projects within the overall service improvement programme
+M The NHS is accountable to the public, communities and patients that it serves.
+Prove Pite Invested Assessment Equality Impact Assessment Has an Equality Impact Assessment been carried out? $\square$ Yes at programme level through the March 2008 EIA public consultation event at the Oval and as applicable at individual project level $ \Box $ No Key issues from the assessment: Various -there are many different projects within the overall service improvement programme